Into Windows

 How To Create Windows 10 Bootable DVD

 These days, a large section of PC users are using USB drives as bootable media to install Windows 10.
-USB installs are usually a bit faster than the traditional DVD-based installations, meaning you can quickly install Windows while using USB as bootable media.
+USB installations are usually a bit faster than traditional DVD-based installations, meaning you can quickly install Windows while using USB as bootable media.

 That said, not everyone has a spare USB key all the time.
 At times, you might need to burn a DVD to make it bootable and install Windows 10 from the same.